Medically Reviewed by Poonam Sachdev on June 27, 2022

 By the mid-20s, a man will know his back hair destiny: barely there, a few tufts, or full and bushy.
 Is yours a magnet for women?
 Or a throwback to the Stone Age?
 If you want to tame the shag, laser hair removal can thin back hair or remove it all, and the results are nearly permanent.
 Cheaper options include waxing, hair removal creams, and razors, with results that last up to a few weeks.

 You don’t have to drink beer to get a beer belly.
 Men are more likely to gain fat around the waist, so anything fattening can pad the paunch.
 Unfortunately, belly fat raises the risk of heart disease, especially if your waist size is more than 40 inches.
 But there is good news: If you follow a weight loss plan, belly fat is usually the first to go.

 Men have a higher "sweat output" than women.
 That's a fact.
-But if you always need to wipe your hands or often sweat through your clothes, it may be more than a "guy" thing.
+But if you always need to wipe your hands or often sweat through clothes, it may be more than a "guy" thing.
 It could be excessive sweating, called hyperhidrosis.
-Emotions or heat can trigger the downpour -- or nothing at all.
+Emotions or heat -- or nothing at all -- can trigger the downpour.
 It usually affects the armpits, palms, or soles of the feet.
 Effective treatments are available through a health professional.

 Now here's a hair problem that affects men of all ages.
-The same hormones that make your beard grow can make your eyebrows so thick and bushy that they meet in the center.
+The same hormones that make your beard grow can make eyebrows so thick and bushy that they meet in the center.
 "Unibrow" is the most common reason young men get electrolysis.
 This procedure uses tiny electric shocks to permanently destroy the hair follicles.
-Waxing is another way to shape your brows, but it must be repeated every four to six weeks.
+Waxing is another way to shape brows, but it must be repeated every four to six weeks.